2023 Universal Studios Hollywood Planning Guide

-It has already been a huge year for Universal Studios Hollywood, and 2023 isn’t even at the halfway point.
-The year started with the debut of Toothsome Chocolate Emporium & Savory Feast Kitchen, a new restaurant and confectionery in Universal CityWalk.
+The last year has been a huge one for Universal Studios Hollywood.
+Last year started with the debut of Toothsome Chocolate Emporium & Savory Feast Kitchen, a new restaurant and confectionery in Universal CityWalk.
 This is a good spot for crowd-pleasing fare and fun, like Cheesecake Factory but in a highly-themed setting.
 So long as you have the proper expectations about what it is and isn’t, you’re likely to have a good experience.

 In addition to that, Universal Studios Hollywood’s world famous studio tour has a new scene featuring Jupiter’s Claim from Nope.
 That, plus other little additions and closures are paving the way for USH’s star to shine even brighter.
 However, all of this is relatively insignificant as compared to the 800 pound plumber in the room…